protosam/SubSocket/README.md

 # SubSocket (Prototype)
-A subscription based messaging queue delivered over websockets.
+A subscription based messaging over websockets.

 ## Testing it out
 From the commandline, in the SubSocket repo, run: